blukatdevelopment/UnchainedWorldsOld/gm_tools/magic_items_1.md

 ### Cantrip Wand (Rare)
 When you cast a cantrip with this wand, you may decide to store the cantrip inside the wand.
-Anyone holding the wand may then expend a hit die to cast the spell using the wand.
+Anyone holding the wand may then expend a stamina die to cast the spell using the wand.
 The attack bonus is +4 and the DC is 12.

 ### Spell-storing wand (Rare)